Georgia Senate Race Called For Reverend Warnock By Decision Desk HQ (UPDATED)

-Category: World Politics Hits: 4SPOILER ALERT: Jon Ossoff is going to win his race against David Perdue.
+Category: World Politics Hits: 12SPOILER ALERT: Jon Ossoff is going to win his race against David Perdue.
 But here's a solid call for tonight and one that's historic: Reverend Raphael Warnock is going to be the Senator Reverend Raphael Warnock.
 Decision Desk HQ called it: Decision Desk HQ Projects @ReverendWarnock (D) has won the Georgia Special Senate Runoff Election Race Called: 11:13PM EST 01.05.21 All Results: https://t.co/AOgwtoMxNF — Decision Desk HQ (@DecisionDeskHQ) January 6, 2021 And before they called it, Dave Wasserman called it, even if Twitter did put a stupid disclaimer on it: I've seen enough.
 Raphael Warnock (D) defeats Sen. Kelly Loeffler (R) in GA's special Senate runoff. #GASEN — Dave Wasserman (@Redistrict) January 6, 2021 As I write, Jon Ossoff is down by less than 500 votes and Warnock is up by 34,000.
 By morning, Ossoff Georgia is going to make Mitch McConnell the Senate Minority Leader, i predict, and I'm not alone.
 Here's some tweets that crossed my timeline earlier:

 Read more https://crooksandliars.com/2021/01/georgia-senate-race-called-reverend